 Thyroid patients can alternatively use grains like rice, buckwheat, and amaranth.
 Millets like finger millet and Sorghum can be consumed by thyroid patients but no other millets should be included in their diet.
 (10,11)

 How to cook millet?

-Millets should be soaked overnight or minimum for 10 hours in slightly warm water.
-You can also add a teaspoon of freshly squeezed lemon in the warm water.
-Soaking in warm water and acidic nature of lemon juice helps in elimination of anti-nutrients present in millets.
+Millets should be soaked overnight or for a minimum of 10 hours in slightly warm water.
+You can also add a teaspoon of freshly squeezed lemon to the warm water.
+Soaking in warm water and the acidic nature of lemon juice helps in the elimination of anti-nutrients present in millets.
 Before cooking rinse the soaked millets.

-Malting/sprouting of certain millets like finger millets enhance the nutritional qualities of the millet.
+Malting/sprouting of certain millets like finger millets enhances the nutritional qualities of the millet.
 (15)

 How much of millets are safe to use?

 Like any other good food, moderation is a must in the case of millets too.
 3-4 times a week is safe to consume millets.
 Millets like Ragi and Jowar can be consumed daily once in a meal or snacks.
 On average, an adult should include 30 – 40 grams of grains per day.
 See that your millet quantity doesn’t exceed this level.
 Remember to keep yourself well hydrated while consuming millets as the fiber absorbs too much water from the body and can make you dehydrated within.